tecnico-sec/Secure-Sockets-in-action/README.md

 The `cp` option specifies the *classpath*, i.e., where to look for the Java class files.
 In this case, the current directory is specified as classpath.

-MP - server starts without keys and without errors for this case

 The server is now waiting for a user to connect, to do this we start the user (on a new terminal but in the same folder):